 When will I receive my review assignments?

 Reviewers will receive their initial assignments beginning in April.
-Please note that due to unforeseen conflicts, reviewer assignments may change.
-Reviewers will receive any updates to their assignments by email but are welcome to check in at the Oak Ridge Associated Universities (ORAU) Reviewer Lab for their final review schedule.
+Please note that reviewer assignments are subject to change.
+Reviewers will receive any changes or updates to their assignments by email.

-Where can I access the presentations that I am asked to review?
+Where can I access the presentations I am asked to review?

 Reviewers will receive an email message from the Oak Ridge Institute for Science and Education (ORISE) AMR Team with instructions for accessing PeerNet.
-If you need assistance with PeerNet, please send an email to VTAMR@orau.org.
+If you need assistance with PeerNet, please email VTAMR@orau.org.

 Where do I enter my evaluations?

 Evaluation comments and scores are entered directly into PeerNet.
 Reviewers will receive an email message from the ORISE AMR Team with instructions for accessing PeerNet.
-If you need assistance with PeerNet, please send an email to VTAMR@orau.org.
+If you need assistance with PeerNet, please email VTAMR@orau.org.

 When are my evaluations due?

 Evaluations must be entered into PeerNet by 5 p.m.
-EDT, Friday, July 9, 2021.
-The deadline is 2 weeks following the review meeting.
+EDT, Friday, June 30, 2023, two weeks after the AMR.

 What is the process for Conflicts of Interest (COI)?